CrunchyData/pgmonitor/hugo/content/changelog/_index.md

 ### Manual Intervention Changes
   * pgBackRest monitoring has been expanded to better support more configuration layouts to address the above bug fix.
 The pgbackrest-info.sh script has been updated as part of this and this also requires re-running the setup SQL script to update the monitoring function within the database.
 Note again that the setup script name has changed from "setup_pg11.sql" to "setup.sql", so be sure you are running the setup script from the properly versioned folder.
-  * For the PostgreSQL Grafana dashboards to be able to choose data to present on a per-cluster basis, a new custom label must be added to all PostgreSQL targets in Prometheus.
-Note that this change will cause all PostgreSQL metrics to be displayed with different colors in Grafana and when displaying a time period before and after this change, data may appear to be duplicated according to the Legend.
+  * For the PostgreSQL Grafana dashboards to be able to choose data to present on a per-cluster basis, a new custom label (`cluster_name`) must be added to all PostgreSQL targets in Prometheus.
+Note that this change will cause all PostgreSQL metrics to change colors from the point of the change forward.
+Also when displaying a time period before and after this change, duplicated Legend items may appear.

 ## 4.4